alamgirqazi/blog/books.md

 <br>

 Ryan Holiday is one of the best writers out there.
 I love his blogs and podcasts.
-He's the first person to introduce the stoic philosophy to me.
 This book from him is a masterpiece.
 Amazing insight on how to always stay humble and keep your ego in control.
 Ryan really is an inspiration for the new generation.
 See my reading-notes [Ego is the Enemy - Ryan Holiday](https://alamgirqazi.github.io/blog/EgoIsTheEnemy)

 <hr>